wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-form-processing/includes/2-create-first-model.md

-Learn how to create a Form processing model in AI Builder.
+The following procedures will show you how to create a Form processing model in AI Builder.

-## Sign into AI Builder
+## Sign in to AI Builder

-Follow these steps to sign into AI Builder:
+Follow these steps to sign in to AI Builder:

 1. Go to Power Apps or Power Automate and sign in with your organizational account.
-2. In the left pane, select **AI Builder \> Build**.
+2. In the left pane, select **AI Builder > Build**.
 3. Select **Form processing**.
 4. Enter a name for your model.
 5. If you want to create your model by using your own documents, make